 Testing: SFS Oral Proficiency, Placement, Native Speaker

 • The Placement Test and the Validation Tests differ in substantial ways.
 The Placement test has been designed for students who have never taken Spanish at Georgetown.
 It is administered online and it can only be taken once.
-The Spanish Validation Exam (also known as the Confirmation Exam, NSO placement exam, or proctored exam) is a proctored test, administered twice a year, right before the fall and spring semesters begin.
+The Spanish Validation Exam (also known as the Confirmation Exam, NSO placement exam, or proctored exam) is a proctored test, administered twice a year, the Monday before Fall semester classes begin and the day before classes begin in the Spring.
 The Validation Exam can not be used as a placement exam, it is primarily for those students who need to demonstrate a certain level of proficiency in Spanish for reasons other than placement in a language course, for example, to fulfill the language requirement, or to advance in the sequence after taking courses at other institutions during the summer.
 Both tests evaluate vocabulary and grammar in context as well as reading skills, but not oral skills.
 This point is important for students in the SFS who must pass the Oral Proficiency Test to graduate.
-Please write ONE email addressed to BOTH Dr. Anne Thinglum and Dr. Tatevik Gevorgyan with any questions regarding the exam.
+Please contact Dr. Thinglum for further information.

 • Please visit the Undergraduate Bulletin for a full listing of advanced credit policies.

-• (AP) Spanish (either exam) – For a score of 4 or 5, students are eligible to receive up to six credits for Advanced Spanish I and II (SPAN-2003 and 2004 in the COL, MSB and NHS; SPAN-2001 and 202 in the SFS).
-In order to receive three credits for SPAN-2003 (for COL, MSB, NHS) or SPAN-2001 (for SFS), a student must place into and successfully complete SPAN-2004 or SPAN-2002 respectively.
-In order to receive six credits for SPAN-2003 and SPAN-2004 (for COL, MSB, NHS) or SPAN-2001 and SPAN-2002 (for SFS), a student must place into and successfully complete a Spanish course at or above the level of Gateway.
+• (AP) Spanish (either exam) For a score of 4 or 5, students are eligible to receive up to six credits for Advanced Spanish I and II (SPAN-103 and 104 in the COL, MSB and NHS; SPAN-101 and 102 in the SFS).
+In order to receive three credits for SPAN-103 (for COL, MSB, NHS) or SPAN-101 (for SFS), a student must place into and successfully complete SPAN-104 or SPAN-102 respectively.
+In order to receive six credits for SPAN-103 and SPAN-104 (for COL, MSB, NHS) or SPAN-101 and SPAN-102 (for SFS), a student must place into and successfully complete a 200-level Spanish course.
 Placement is determined by SAT II score or departmental placement exam administered during New Student Orientation.
-Students who place into SPAN-2001, SPAN-2003, SPAN-2010 or below, as well as students who opt not to continue Spanish coursework at Georgetown, will not receive credit.
+Students who place into SPAN-101, SPAN-103, SPAN-110 or below, as well as students who opt not to continue Spanish coursework at Georgetown, will not receive credit.

 SFS Oral Proficiency Exam

-The Spanish Proficiency Exam is offered every Spring (April) and Fall (November) semester, and again during finals week for SPAN 2161 Oral Review students only.
+The Spanish Proficiency Exam is offered every Spring and Fall semester, about 3 weeks before the last week of classes.

 The Portuguese Proficiency Exam for SFS, CLAS, MSFS, Business students, and program directors is TBD for the Fall 2019 Semester.
 Students must sign-up in advance to secure a time slot, the sign-up sheet can be found on the Georgetown Spanish & Portuguese Department’s front desk (ICC 403).
 Undergraduate students must have taken at least ADVANCED PORTUGUESE II in order to take the exam, with the exception of students who has lived abroad in a Portuguese-speaking country, or are native speakers.
 Undergraduate and Graduate students must also prove that the proficiency exam is a requirement for their program, not just to add to their Curriculum Vitae.